benpapworth/waftools/doc/index.rst

 Waftools 0.1.3 documentation
 ============================
 Welcome!
-This is the documentation for the *waftools* package, last updated Jul 2nd 2014.
+This is the documentation for the *waftools* package, last updated Aug 13th 2014.

 Overview